ssdamouni/queenhive/README.md

 # queenHive
-## RuPaul's Drag Race Dicussion Website
+## RuPaul's Drag Race Discussion Website

 queenHive is a simple web app designed for users to post their thoughts and opinions on the latest epsions of the RuPaul's Drag race.
 They can also favorite their favorite queens.